How To Overcome Late Payment Excuses

 Haven't received the invoice.
 Immediately email, fax or post a copy and follow up to confirm receipt and a payment date.

 Awaiting our next cheque run.
 Confirm details to ensure it is included and the date for payment.
-Diarise for follow up either just before the payment to ensure its still included or if not received.
+Diarise for follow-up either just before the payment to ensure it's still included or if not received.

 Will be paid shortly.
 Confirm an exact date and follow up accordingly.

-Cheque is in the post.
+The cheque is in the post.
 Ask for the date it was posted, confirm the amount and request the cheque number.
 You could even ask for a copy, but they may not keep them.
 Follow up if not received within the agreed timescale.
 You might like to suggest moving to electronic payments as an alternative, many can now be sent and received the same day, or within a few days, with no additional banking costs to your customer.

-Signtory (or second signatory) isn't in.
+The signatory (or second signatory) isn't in.
 Find out when they will be and diarise to call back.
 If you are told that only one signatory has signed your cheque request a copy.

 Changing my bank.
 Ask for proof.
 Ask when it will be resolved and diarise to follow up.
 This is very unlikely to cause any significant delay so is likely to be an excuse.

-Ceased trading or in liquidation or receivership Ask for the date that they entered formal insolvency proceedings and the contact details of the insolvency practitioners (IP) that are dealing with their case.
+Ceased trading or in liquidation or receivership Ask for the date that they entered formal insolvency proceedings and the contact details of the insolvency practitioners (IP) who are dealing with their case.
 Call the IP immediately to lodge your claim.
 If you have a Retention of Title (ROT) clause in your terms or contract highlight that to the IP as you may be able to recover goods supplied, if they are identifiable.

 Cash flow problems or will pay when we are paid.
 This is potentially a serious problem.
 You may choose to move to issuing a final demand immediately or you may choose to follow up at an agreed time, depending upon your risk appetite.
-As a more innovative idea, you could refer your customer to an invoice finance company who will release money against your customer's unpaid invoices, improving their cash flow, enabling them to pay you.
+As a more innovative idea, you could refer your customer to an invoice finance company that will release money against your customer's unpaid invoices, improving their cash flow, and enabling them to pay you.

 We have paid it The simplest excuse for late payment, implying that you have missed receipt of the payment.
 Ask for the date, amount and method of payment - if it was an electronic payment check the sort code and account number they sent it too.
 Check your bank statements, preferably online.
 If you haven't had it go straight back to the debtor and follow up - asking to see evidence of the payment if possible.

-We only pay on statement If the customers says they only pay on receipt of a statement then send them one.
+We only pay on statement If the customers say they only pay on receipt of a statement then send them one.
 If you need a template for a debtor statement of account we have one you can use.

 View our list of the: Funniest Late Payment Excuses.